-Records should be retained for each employee involved in the collective grievance within their personal file.
+Records should be retained for each employee's involved in the collective grievance within their personal file.

-Records should be treated as confidential and kept in accordance with Data Protection legislation.
+Records should be treated as confidential and kept in accordance with the Data Protection Act 1988.

-Copies of the collective grievance meeting notices, meeting notes, response letter etc., will be sent to the Trade Union official representing the collective grievance on behalf of the employees concerned, unless they advise otherwise in writing.
+Copies of the collective grievance meeting notices, meeting notes, response letter, etc will be sent to the Trade Union official representing the collective grievance on behalf of employees concerned, unless they advise advises otherwise, in writing.